yonglanliu/yonglanliu.github.io/_posts/2025-12-18-single-edge-to-network-fep.md

 ---
-layout: Post
+layout: post
-title: "From Single-Edge FEP to Multi-Edge Ligand Networks: Free Energy Perturbation"
+title: "From Single-Edge FEP to Multi-Edge Ligand Networks: Understanding Modern Free Energy Perturbation"
 date: 2025-12-18
+tags: [FEP, RBFE, free-energy, drug-discovery, computational-chemistry]
 ---

-> This post documents my own journey from writing a simple one-edge FEP script in OpenMM
-> to understanding how modern industrial workflows (OpenFE, FEP+) use **ligand networks**
-> to scale relative binding free energy (RBFE) calculation to dozens of ligands.

-Over the past few months, I have been building my own OpenMM-based free energy pipeline.
-At first, everything was centered around **one transformation**:
-                    Ligand A → Ligand B

-That is the classic **single-edge** free energy perturbation (FEP).
-It works beautifully for hydration ΔG or small pairwise relative free energies.

-But once I began studying real RBFE workflows—Schrödinger FEP+, OpenFE, Perses—it became clear:

-> Modern RBFE is not about a single A→B transformation.
-> It is about building a **ligand mutation network (graph)**
-> and using many small, stable edges to compute ΔG for an entire ligand series.

-This blog post introduces that transition step by step:
+Free Energy Perturbation (FEP) has evolved dramatically in the last decade.
+Where early alchemical calculations focused on **single A→B transformations**, modern drug discovery now relies on **multi-edge ligand networks** that scale to entire ligand series.

+This article summarizes my understanding of:

-1. What single-edge FEP actually computes
+- What single-edge FEP really is
-2. Why single-edge is not enough for drug discovery
+- Why single-edge approaches cannot scale
-3. What a ligand network is (with diagrams)
+- What a ligand network is (conceptually and mathematically)
-4. How a single-edge pipeline evolves into a network-based RBFE engine
-5. How this relates to OpenFE and industrial workflows
+- Why Relative Binding Free Energy (RBFE) frameworks rely on networks
+- Which tools implement ligand networks today
+- How to practically run network-based FEP in real drug discovery projects
 ---

-# 1. Single-Edge FEP: The Minimal Unit
+# 1. Single-Edge FEP: The Classical Perspective

-Let’s start with the simplest alchemical calculation:
-**transforming ligand A into ligand B**.
+A traditional alchemical calculation transforms:
-A → B
+          **Ligand A → Ligand B**

-This requires two legs:
+using two thermodynamic legs:

-- **complex leg**: `protein + A → protein + B`
-- **solvent leg**: `A in water → B in water`

-Then:
+1. **Complex leg:** A→B inside the protein binding site
+2. **Solvent leg:** A→B in water

+The relative binding free energy is:

 \[
+\Delta\Delta G_{\text{binding}} =
-\Delta\Delta G = \Delta G_{\text{complex}} - \Delta G_{\text{solvent}}
+\Delta G_{\text{complex}} - \Delta G_{\text{solvent}}
 \]

-**ASCII diagram:**

-Complex:
-[ Protein + A ] -- ΔG_complex --> [ Protein + B ]

-Solvent:
-[ A in water ] -- ΔG_solvent --> [ B in water ]

-Final:
-ΔΔG = ΔG_complex - ΔG_solvent

-My personal OpenMM pipeline already handles this:

-- system building
-- minimization + equilibration
-- lambda schedule
-- MD propagation
+Single-edge FEP is extremely useful for:

+- Hydration free energies
-- BAR/MBAR analysis
+- Host–guest systems

-This works well—but it is still **one edge**.
+- Small methodological benchmarks
+- Pairwise ligand comparisons

+However, single-edge calculations do **not** scale to medicinal chemistry campaigns.

 ---

-# 2. Why Single-Edge FEP Is Not Enough
+# 2. Why Single-Edge FEP Fails for Drug Discovery

-In real drug discovery projects, you rarely have “A and B”.
-You have something like:

-\[
-L_1, L_2, L_3, \ldots, L_{20}
-\]

-If you try to evaluate all ligands using single-edge FEP:

-- you must decide manually which pairs to transform
-- some mutations are too large to converge
+Real-world ligand series contain:

+- 10, 20, sometimes 100+ analogs
+- Diverse scaffolds and R-group patterns
+- Non-trivial mapping relationships
+- Large chemistry jumps that do not mutate smoothly

+If we attempted single-edge FEP naively:

-- number of possible pairs scales as \(O(N^2)\)
+- Pairwise combinations grow as \(O(N^2)\)
-- you lose the advantage of comparing “similar ligands”

-In practice, drug discovery teams want:

-- fast evaluation of a whole ligand series
+- Many ligand pairs are **too dissimilar** to mutate directly
-- stability
+- Transformations become unstable
-- cycle closure checking (self-consistency)
+- Sampling cost becomes prohibitive
+- No cycle-closure diagnostics are possible
-- ability to choose the best growing direction for hit-to-lead
+- No systematic way to evaluate the entire ligand series

-This is where single-edge FEP collapses.
+In practice:

+> Drug discovery requires a *system-level* approach — not isolated A→B comparisons.

-The solution is **ligand networks**.
+This leads naturally to **ligand networks**.

 ---

-# 3. Ligand Networks: Nodes, Edges, Graphs
+# 3. Ligand Networks: The Modern RBFE Paradigm

-A ligand network is simply a graph:
+A ligand network is a **graph** where:

-- **nodes = ligands**
+- **Nodes = ligands**
-- **edges = alchemical transformations**
+- **Edges = alchemical transformations**

-Here is a minimal example with four ligands:
+Example of a simple network:

 ```mermaid
 graph LR